Jagannath Temple, Puri: Ratha Yatra at Puri

-Moreover, the ruling dynasty instituted the Ratha Yatra at the completion of the great temple around 1150 AD.
-This festival was one of those Hindu festivals that was reported to the Western world very early.
-Odoric of Pordenone, a Franciscan friar from Pordenone in modern Italy, visited India in 1316–1318, some 20 years after Marco Polo had dictated the account of his travels while in a Genoese prison.
-In his own account of 1321, Odoric reported how the people put the deities on chariots, and the King, Queen and all the people drew them from the "church" with song and music.
+Moreover, the ruling dynasty instituted the Ratha Yatra upon the completion of the great temple around 1150 CE.
+This festival was among the earliest Hindu festivals that was reported to the Western world.
+Odoric of Pordenone, a Franciscan friar from what is now Pordenone in Italy, visited India between 1316 and 1318, about twenty years after Marco Polo had dictated the account of his travels while imprisoned in Genoa.
+In his 1321 account, Odoric described how the people placed the deities on chariots, and how the king, queen and the populace drew them from the "church" accompanied by song and music.

 Niladri Bije

-Celebrated on Ashadha Trayodashi, Niladri Bije is the concluding day of Ratha Yatra.
-On this day, deities return to the Ratnabedi.
-Here, Jagannath offers Rasgulla to Goddess Lakshmi to enter into the temple.
+Celebrated on Ashadha Trayodashi, Niladri Bije marks the concluding day of Ratha Yatra.
+On this day, the deities return to the Ratnabedi.
+At this point, Jagannath offers rasgulla to Goddess Lakshmi in order to reenter the temple.